neilenns/node-deepstackai-trigger/README.md

 from the `TZ database name` column.

-Editing the .json files in [Visual Studio Code](https://code.visualstudio.com/) or some other editor that understands JSON Schemas is recommended: you'll get full auto-complete and documentation as you type.
+Editing the .json files in [Visual Studio Code](https://code.visualstudio.com/) or some other editor that understands JSON schemas is recommended: you'll get full auto-complete and documentation as you type.

 After modifying the configuration files run `docker-compose up` and everything should